logicmoo/NomicMU/README.md

 [06:43] <dmiles> i sort of think the NomicMU has been everyones fantasy for decades. and if it wasnt their fantasy, they assumed such a think already existed, or they assumed something like that was completely impossible
 [06:44] <dmiles> for example if they vaguely heard of Inform7 they might think it already existed [06:45] <dmiles> of If they didnt know about computers they;d think "Of course that would been easy for computers .. peopel do it all the time"
-[06:46] <dmiles> if they studied AI, they'd think it was impossible but would been really cool [06:46] <dmiles> if they studied how to write games that is [06:46] <dmiles> studied AI nowadays.. they think it is too far off [06:47] <dmiles> studied AI like I did 30 years ago.. stuff like this is easy [06:48] * dmiles i think it is crazy that in 30 years no one tured our tech into a game [06:50] <dmiles> i am probably wrong abotu those opiniopns but the main thing is it is silly such a game was not published and made comon place.. as it would be loved by millions of people
+[06:46] <dmiles> if they studied computers or AI nowadays, they'd think it was impossible or too far off [06:47] <dmiles> studied AI like I did 30 years ago.. stuff like this is easy [06:48] * dmiles i think it is crazy that in 30 years no one turned our NLU/expert systems tech into a game maker [06:50] <dmiles> i am probably wrong abotu those opiniopns but the main thing is it is silly such a game was not published and made comon place.. as it would be loved by millions of people
 [06:52] <dmiles> well there is Guncho.. but it used inform7 [06:52] <dmiles> NomicMU looks liek Inform7 but is not strict